-Three-dimensional (3D) tissue or cell imaging of molecular distributions offers insight into the correlation between biochemical processes and the spatial organization of cells in 35 a tissue.
-Presently available methods generally rely on the interaction of electromagnetic radiation (e.g., magnetic resonance imaging and fluorescence or multiphoton microscopy) or particles (e.g., secondary ion mass spectrometry, SIMS) with the specimen.
-For example, coherent anti-Stokes Raman 40 scattering provides exquisite lateral and depth resolution for in vivo imaging of lipid distributions on cellular or subcellular level.
+Three-dimensional (3D) tissue or cell imaging of molecular distributions offers insight into the correlation between 35 biochemical processes and the spatial organization of cells in a tissue.
+Presently available methods generally rely on the interaction of electromagnetic radiation (e.g., magnetic resonance imaging and fluorescence or multiphoton microscopy) or particles (e.g., secondary ion mass spectrometry, SIMS) 40 with the specimen.
+For example, coherent anti-Stokes Raman scattering provides exquisite lateral and depth resolution for in vivo imaging of lipid distributions on cellular or subcellular level.
 They, however, typically report on only a few species and often require the introduction of molecular labels.
-These obstacles are less pronounced in methods based on mass 45 spectrometry (MS) that report the distributions for diverse molecular species.
-Imaging by SIMS and matrix-assisted laser desorption ionization (MALDI) are appealing because they capture the two- and three-dimensional distributions of endogenous and drug molecules in tissue and whole-body 50 sections.
+These 45 obstacles are less pronounced in methods based on mass spectrometry (MS) that report the distributions for diverse molecular species.
+Imaging by SIMS and matrix-assisted laser desorption ionization (MALDI) are appealing because they capture the two- and three-dimensional distributions of 50 endogenous and drug molecules in tissue and whole-body sections.
 Characteristic to these methods is the requirement for delicate chemical and physical sample manipulation and the need to perform the imaging experiment in vacuum, preventing the study of live specimens.

-Ambient MS circumvents these limitations by bringing the 55 ionization step into the atmosphere while minimizing chemical and physical treatment to the sample.
+Ambient MS circumvents these limitations by bringing the ionization step into the atmosphere while minimizing chemical and physical treatment to the sample.
 During the past few years, this field has experienced rapid development providing us with an array of ambient ion sources.
-Desorption electrospray ionization (DESI) in combination with MS has been 60 tion of lateral imaging and depth profiling with, as an successful in various applications, including the detection of drugs, metabolites and explosives on human fingers, and the profiling of untreated bacteria.
+Desorption electrospray ionization (DESI) in combination with MS has been successful in various applications, including the detection of drugs, metabolites and explosives on human fingers, and the profiling of untreated bacteria.
 Most recently, DESI and extractive electrospray ionization have been used in metabolomic fingerprinting of bacteria.
-In atmospheric pressure 65 (AP) IR-MALDI and in MALDESI, a combination of MALDI and DESI, the energy necessary for the desorption and ionization of the analyte is deposited by a mid-IR and a UV laser, respectively.
+In atmospheric pressure (AP) IR-MALDI and in MALDESI, a combination of

+MALDI and DESI, the energy necessary for the desorption and ionization of the analyte is deposited by a mid-IR and a UV laser, respectively.
 In electrospray laser desorption ionization (ELDI) the efficiency of ion production by a UV laser is enhanced by postionization using an electrospray source.

 Laser ablation electrospray ionization (LAESI) is an ambient technique for samples with high water content, e.g., cells, biological tissues, aqueous solutions or wetted surfaces.
-A laser pulse at ~2.9 μm wavelength ablates a minute volume of the sample to eject fine neutral particles and/or molecules.
+The sample may be reconstituted in deionized water.
+LAESI achieves ionization from samples with a considerable absorption at about 3 μm wavelength.
+A laser pulse at about 2.9 μm wavelength ablates a minute volume of the sample to eject fine neutral particles and/or molecules.
 This laser plume is intercepted by an electrospray and the ablated material is efficiently ionized to produce mass spectra similar to direct electrospray ionization.
 With LAESI we have demonstrated metabolic analysis of less than 100 ng tissue material from volumes below 100 pL.
-As in LAESI the laser 15 energy is absorbed by the native water in the sample, the photochemical damage of the biologically relevant molecules, such as DNA, peptides, proteins and metabolites is negligible.
+As in LAESI the laser energy is absorbed by the native water in the sample, the photochemical damage of the biologically relevant molecules, such as DNA, peptides, proteins and metabolites is negligible.